AdaCore/gnatstudio/docs/users_guide/extending.rst

   >>> dir ()
   ['GPS', 'GPSStdout', '__builtins__', '__doc__', '__name__', 'e', 'sys']

-You can also load and execute python scripts with the :file:`execfile` command, as in the following example::
+You can also load and execute python scripts with the :func:`execfile` command, as in the following example::

   >>> execfile ("test.py")